DrBakke/first_program1/README.md

 # first_program1

-hello and thanks for all the fish
+so long and thanks for all the fish